hectorqin/MongoDB-Driver-For-ThinkPHP3.2/README.md

 ### Author:hector
 ### E-mail:hectorqin@163.com
 ****
 This repository is modified from [admpub/MongoDB-Driver-for-ThinkPHP](https://github.com/admpub/MongoDB-Driver-for-ThinkPHP), adapted for ThinkPHP3.2.
-It requres the new driver of mongodb that includes PHPLIBs and the php extension of mongodb
+It requres the new driver of mongodb that includes PHPLIBs and the php extension of mongodb.

+This repository need more tests.All contributions are welcome

 ## Usage
 Put the model and db driver into the right folder, and write your model file extends 'MongodbModel'.For example: